Cirrus Primary Academy Trust

 In 2020, we were awarded Advanced Thinking School status for the second time which is very exciting.
 Miss Penny worked extremely hard to compile evidence and write a report from the school's perspective to gain the award.
 Below is the report from the University of Exeter written by Dr Judith Kleine Staarman.

-Stanley Park has also been invited to join a hub of Thinking Schools across the UK supporting other schools in their journey to develop thinking skills.
+Stanley Park has joined a hub of Thinking Schools across the UK supporting other schools in their journey to develop thinking skills.
 Mrs Wheatland took over the role of Research and Development Lead in September 2022 and has been working closely with Miss Penny.
 Mrs Wheatland will continue to develop Thinking Skills throughout our school and will keep the webpage up to date with the latest developments.

 Stanley Park JKS final report - February-2020